 We are subject to financial market risks, including changes in interest rates.
-At December 31, 2022, 99% of our yielding debt investments, at fair value, bore interest based on floating rates, such as LIBOR, SOFR, or the Prime Rate.
+At December 31, 2021, 99% of our yielding debt investments, at fair value, bore interest based on floating rates, such as LIBOR, the Federal Funds Rate or the Prime Rate.
 The interest rates on such investments generally reset by reference to the current market index after one to six months.
 Of those yielding floating rate debt investments, 93% contained an interest rate floor.
 Floating rate investments subject to a floor generally reset by reference to the current market index after one to six months only if the index exceeds the floor.
 Interest rate sensitivity refers to the change in our earnings that may result from changes in the level of interest rates.
 Since we fund a portion of our investments with borrowings, our net investment income is affected by the difference between the rate at which we invest and the rate at which we borrow.
-The Company's Credit Facility bears interest at variable rates with a reference rate floor of 0.00%, while our 2025 Private Placement Notes were issued in two tranches, consisting of a fixed tranche and variable rate tranche with no floor.
+The Company's Credit Facility bears interest at variable rates with a reference rate floor of 0.00%, while our 2022 Convertible Notes bear interest at a fixed rate.
 As a result, there can be no assurance that a significant change in market interest rates will not have a material adverse effect on our net investment income.

-The following table shows the approximate annual increase (decrease) on net investment income of base rate changes in interest rates (considering interest rate floors for variable rate instruments) to our debt portfolio and outstanding borrowings as of December 31, 2022, assuming no changes to our investment and borrowing structure:
+The following table shows the approximate annual impact on net investment income of base rate changes in interest rates (considering interest rate floors for variable rate instruments) to our debt portfolio and outstanding borrowings as of December 31, 2021, assuming no changes to our investment and borrowing structure: